When Quiet Undersea Volcanoes Turn Disruptive (Quanta Magazine)

 Evidence from Earth’s deep past suggests dramatic subduction zones can spread like a contagion.

-(This article appeared in the July 2025 print issue)
+(This article appeared in the July 2025 print issue here)

 La Niña is dead — what that means for this year's hurricanes and weather (Live Science)